Creating a New Kind of Doctor

 Commitments

-• Committing four to six hours/week for the fall bootcamp (one month)
+• Four to six hours/week for the Spring 2026 Health Associate Bootcamp (one month)

-• Attending up to six bootcamp meetings upon program kickoff (weekly in-person sessions held in the Health Discovery Building)
+• Attending four to six bootcamp meetings upon program kickoff (weekly in-person sessions held in the Health Discovery Building, dates and times are listed below)

 • Informing program leads of availability and expected absences in a timely manner